An Overview of Cytovene (Ganciclovir)

-Ganciclovir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of cytomegalovirus retinitis (a viral infection and inflammation of the eye's retina) in individuals with AIDS.
-Ganciclovir is also FDA-approved for the prevention of cytomegalovirus (CMV) disease in transplant recipients at risk for CMV diseases.
+Ganciclovir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of cytomegalovirus (CMV) retinitis (a viral Infection and inflammation of the eye's retina) in individuals with AIDS.
+Ganciclovir is also FDA-approved for the prevention of CMV disease in transplant recipients at risk for CMV diseases.

-CMV diseases, including that affecting the eye (CMV retinitis), are opportunistic infections.
+CMV diseases, including CMV retinitis, are opportunistic infections.
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems -- such as those infected with HIV -- than in people with healthy immune systems.
+To learn more about opportunistic infections, read the AIDSinfo What is an Opportunistic Infection? fact sheet.

 Ganciclovir can also be used "off-label" to prevent and treat other opportunistic infections of HIV infection.
 "Off-label" use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used "off-label."

-The Guidelines for Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the U.S. Department of Health and Human Services (HHS) and the Centers for Disease Control and Prevention (CDC), includes recommendations on the HIV-related uses of ganciclovir to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of ganciclovir.
+On-label, ganciclovir is recommended for the treatment of CMV retinitis.
+Ganciclovir is also recommended for use off-label to:

 Before taking ganciclovir, tell your health care provider: